darlanalves/darlanalves.github.io/source/_posts/en/177b217cf0-Gisele-a-model-library.md

 Gisele.Field.register.add(Point, PointField);
 ```

 From now on, we can declare a model using this type.
 There is one rule to follow here: the constructor must have only one argument.
-Since we are dealing with model fields, which represent a single value on a model, we can't declare a constructor that deals with more than one data unit.
+Since we are dealing with model fields, which represent a single value on a model, we can't declare a constructor that deals with more than one thing.

-We can also define some methods to our new model.
-Let's try it:
+We can also define some methods to our new model and use arrays of values in a field:

 ```
+var Polygon = Gisele.Model.create({
+    vertices: { type: Point, isArray: true }
+});

+var somePolygon = new Polygon({
+    vertices: [
+        [10, 10],
+        [10, 20],
+        [15, 10],
+        [15, 20]
+    ]
+});

 var Rectangle = Gisele.Model.create({
     fields: {
         topLeft: Point,